mmoallemi99/moso-vue/README.md

 # Editing content
 You probably want to edit the content, if you want to copy the site and just change some stuff.

 In this Nuxt install, I'm getting my data from a [Strapi](https://strapijs.org) API with axios.
-You probablyt don't want these data on your page if you're straight up copying it.
-Thus you'll need to remove those `asyncData`-functions from each page.
+These are fetched with URLs exposed from my own API which are not supplied, thus if you clone and compile, you'll get an error.
+I'm using a JSON-file named `./api.json`.
+This file contains the URLs I need for the content of my views in JSON-format.
+Look at [installation](#installation) on how to create your own.
+The example-file contains an example on the structure I'm using, which you (of course) aren't bound to use.
+If you want to use a different file than a `.json`-file, then edit each view.
+There's a `const api = require('~/api.json')`-line in them that you need to edit.
+Whether or not you want to keep the structure or the file format, you'll need to edit each `axios.get()` in each view.
+Building the app *will* produce errors otherwise.

-It's on my todo-list to throw an error, if the api-request isn't coming from my own server, so you'll notice once you boot up the page.
+I might add something more elegant in the future.

 # Custom components
 This project is full of custom and homemade components.
-Unused components are, of course, not being loaded, to keep `app.js` at a minimum.
+Unused components are, of course, not being loaded, to keep the app-size at a minimum.

-Perhaps I will write some documentation on how they're used, if this is needed.
+Perhaps one day I will write some documentation on how they're used, if this is needed.
 However, since this is just to show my Vue-skills, and since this is a personal website just for me, I haven't written any. **They should be straight forward, though**.

 The list is as follows: